HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 For the measurements for this year’s Web Almanac, we ran Lighthouse, an open-source, automated tool for improving the quality of web pages in tandem with our own data collection.
 These audits showed that 8.43% of desktop pages and 7.40% of mobile pages failed the tool's check for [valid robots.txt files](https://developer.chrome.com/docs/lighthouse/seo/invalid-robots-txt).

-#### Robots.txt status codes
+#### `robots.txt` status codes

 {{ figure_markup(
   image="robots-txt-status-codes.png",
-  caption="Robots.txt status codes.",
+  caption="`robots.txt` status codes.",
-  description="Bar chart showing percent of pages with a valid robots.txt file.
+  description="Bar chart showing percent of pages with a valid `robots.txt` file.
 A total of 83.9% of mobile sites returned a 200 status code, while 14.1% returned a 404 status code.
 No response was received for 1.5% of mobile requests to the file.
 Just 0.3% and 0.1% of mobile requests received a forbidden (403) or server error response.
 Response distribution on desktop behaved similarly with 83.5% returning a 200 status code, while 14.3% returned a 404 response code.
 No response was received for 1.7% of mobile requests to the file.
 Just 0.3%, and 0.1% of mobile requests received a forbidden (403) or server error response.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1570550482&format=interactive", sheets_gid="1390313757", sql_file="robots-txt-status-codes-2024.sql"
   )
 }}

-Since 2022, there has been a nominal increase in the percentage of sites whose robots.txt files return a 200 status code.
-In 2024, 83.9% of robots.txt files for mobile sites returned a 200 status code, while 83.5% of desktop sites returned a 200 status code.
+Since 2022, there has been a nominal increase in the percentage of sites whose `robots.txt` files return a 200 status code.
+In 2024, 83.9% of `robots.txt` files for mobile sites returned a 200 status code, while 83.5% of desktop sites returned a 200 status code.
 That’s up from 2022 when mobile and desktop sites returned 200 status codes of 82.4% and desktop 81.5%, respectively.

 This small increase signals that, despite the standard’s relatively recent formalization, its previous three-decade history had already led to wide-scale adoption.

 Additionally, the difference between mobile and desktop sites returning a 200 status code has now narrowed to just a 0.4% difference, compared to the 1.1% gap in 2022.
 While one cannot draw a definitive conclusion for the percentage decrease, one possible explanation can be the greater adoption of mobile responsive design principles versus the previous prevalence of separate mobile sites.

-HTTP status codes significantly impact how a robots.txt file functions.
+HTTP status codes significantly impact how a `robots.txt` file functions.
 When the file returns a 4XX status code, it is assumed there are no crawling restrictions.
-Awareness of this behavior has continued to increase as we see a continuing trend of fewer 404 responses to robots.txt files.
+Awareness of this behavior has continued to increase as we see a continuing trend of fewer 404 responses to `robots.txt` files.

-In 2022, 15.8% of mobile sites’ robots.txt files returned a 404 status code and 16.5% of desktop sites.
+In 2022, 15.8% of mobile sites’ `robots.txt` files returned a 404 status code and 16.5% of desktop sites.
 Now in 2024, it’s down to 14.1% for mobile site visits and 14.3% for desktop.
-The drops are fairly consistent with the growth of robots.txt returning 200 status codes, suggesting more sites have decided to implement a robots.txt file.
+The drops are fairly consistent with the growth of `robots.txt` returning 200 status codes, suggesting more sites have decided to implement a `robots.txt` file.

 Only 1.7% of mobile and 1.5% of desktop crawls in 2024 received no response.
 Google interprets these as an error caused by the server.

 For 0.1% of both mobile and desktop requests tested, we received an error code in the 5xx range.
 While these error codes represent a tiny percentage, it’s worth noting that for Google this would mean the search engine would consider the whole site blocked from crawling for 30 days.
 After 30 days, the search engine would revert to using a previously fetched version of the file.
 If a prior cached version isn't available, it is assumed the search engine crawled all of the content hosted on the site.

-The nominal error rate suggests that simple text files in most cases -- or handled automatically by many popular CMS systems that provide a robots.txt directive -- are not a large challenge.
+The nominal error rate suggests that simple text files in most cases -- or handled automatically by many popular CMS systems that provide a `robots.txt` directive -- are not a large challenge.

-***Note***: The above data does not indicate whether the robots.txt files returning a 200 status code are beneficial for a site or if they allow or block aspects that they should not.
+***Note***: The above data does not indicate whether the `robots.txt` files returning a 200 status code are beneficial for a site or if they allow or block aspects that they should not.

-#### Robots.txt size
+#### `robots.txt` size

 {{ figure_markup(
   image="robots-txt-size.png",
-  caption="Robots.txt size.",
+  caption="`robots.txt` size.",
-  description="A distribution chart showing differences in robots.txt sizes in 100 kilobyte increments.
+  description="A distribution chart showing differences in `robots.txt` sizes in 100 kilobyte increments.
 For mobile, 96.47% are in 0-100 KB range, 0.31% in 100-200 KB, 0.10% in 200-300 KB, 0.06% in 300-400 KB, 0.03% in 400-500 KB, 0.06% are larger than 500 KB, and finally 1.89% are missing.
 For desktop, 96.24% are in 0-100 KB range, 0.30% in 100-200 KB, 0.09% in 200-300 KB, 0.05% in 300-400 KB, 0.02% in 400-500 KB, 0.05% are larger than 500 KB, and finally 2.28% are missing.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1259588862&format=interactive",
   sheets_gid="1616323575",
   sql_file="robots-txt-size-2024.sql"
   )
 }}

-The vast majority of robots.txt files -- 96.47% of mobile crawls and 96.24% of desktop crawls -- were no larger than 100KB.
+The vast majority of `robots.txt` files -- 96.47% of mobile crawls and 96.24% of desktop crawls -- were no larger than 100KB.

-According to RFC 9309 standards, crawlers should limit the size of robots.txt files they look at, and the parsing limit must be at least [500 kiB](https://www.rfc-editor.org/rfc/rfc9309.html#name-limit).
-A robots.txt file under that size should be fully parsed.
+According to RFC 9309 standards, crawlers should limit the size of `robots.txt` files they look at, and the parsing limit must be at least [500 kiB](https://www.rfc-editor.org/rfc/rfc9309.html#name-limit).
+A `robots.txt` file under that size should be fully parsed.
 Google, for example, [enforces the max limit at 500 kiB](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#file-format).
-Only a tiny number of sites (just 0.06%) had robots.txt files over this limit.
+Only a tiny number of sites (just 0.06%) had `robots.txt` files over this limit.
 Directives found beyond that limit are ignored by the search engine.

-#### Robots.txt user-agent usage
+#### `robots.txt` user-agent usage

 {{ figure_markup(
   image="robots-txt-user-agent-usage.png",
-  caption="Robots.txt user-agent usage",
+  caption="`robots.txt` user-agent usage",
-  description="A bar chart showing the most common user agent targets in robots.txt files.
+  description="A bar chart showing the most common user agent targets in `robots.txt` files.
 For desktop * is 76.6%, AdsBot-Google is 9.1%, AhrefsBot is 8.6%, MJ12Bot is 6.7%, Googlebot is 5.9%, AdsBot-Google-Mobile is 4.6%, Dotbot is 4.4%, Nutch is 4.5%, Pinterestbot is 4.1%, AhrefsSiteAudit is 4.0%, PetalBot is 3.4%, GPTBot is 2.9%, Mediapartners-Google is 2.3%, Bingbot is 2.6%, and lastly the CCBot is 2.7%.
 Mobile is consistent with desktop at 76.9%, 8.9%, 8.8%, 6.6%, 6.4%, 4.6%, 4.9%, 4.3%, 3.9%, 3.7%, 3.8%, 2.6%, 3.0%, 2.6%, and 2.4%, respectively.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1672540926&format=interactive",
   sheets_gid="1705238622",
   sql_file="robots-txt-user-agent-usage-2024",